-While analyses conducted pursuant to this Policy are intended to aid the MBTA in equitably distributing the adverse impacts of, and burdens associated with, fare and major service changes, the MBTA recognizes that equity is not inherent in the status quo.
+While analyses conducted pursuant to this policy are intended to aid the MBTA in equitably distributing the adverse impacts of, and burdens associated with, fare and major service changes, the MBTA recognizes that equity is not inherent in the status quo.
 Consistent with federal requirements, the MBTA does not factor into its Title VI fare and service equity analyses induced demand, the benefits of quality improvements such as vehicle comfort, or the impact of fare increases relative to household income, notwithstanding the likelihood of such events.
-During the service planning process, however, the MBTA conducts "equity checks" to provide consistent monitoring of service levels provided to protected populations and to help inform and prioritize future service planning.
+During the service planning process, however, the MBTA conducts "equity checks" to provide transparency around the levels-consistent monitoring of service levels provided to vulnerable-protected populations and to help inform and prioritize future service planning changes.
+Additionally, the MBTA may conduct supplementary analyses to better understand the impacts of changes on minority and low-income populations.
+Such supplementary analyses may examine travel times across the system and the accessibility of destinations such as employment, education, food, healthcare, and public parks and recreation.